India : Safety by CityIndia - safety as a country

 Make sure you do not accidentally come to G.B Road where more than 3,500 women work as prostitutes, which is illegal in India.

-Being the 28th most visited city in the world, Delhi belongs to some of top tourist destinations, and it is well worth visited, despite all the possible risks.
+Being the 28th most visited city in the world, Delhi belongs to some of the top tourist destinations, and it is well worth visiting, despite all the possible risks.

 - Visas - Every person needs to have a visa when entering India and there is a site online that gives you all the necessary information when traveling there.
-Valid passport is obligatory documentation.
+A valid passport is obligatory documentation.

 - Currency - The official currency in New Delhi is the Indian Rupee.
 Once coming there, you will have to exchange your currency and the best way is to do that in banks or at Foreign Exchange Bureaus.

 - Weather - The best period for visiting India is from November to March.
-Monsoon season lasts from July to September, which can affect the traffic, as well as the thick fog, leading to flight cancellations.
+The monsoon season lasts from July to September, which can affect the traffic, as well as the thick fog, leading to flight cancellations.